Actyx/machines/machine-runner/README.md

 An alternative use case of a machine runner is to listen to its events.

-`next` event emits states whenever a new state is calculated.
+The `next` event emits states whenever a new state is calculated.
-Calling `destroy` is required when the machine is not used to sever subscription from Actyx.
+When not using the machine, calling `destroy` is required to close the connection to Actyx.

 ```typescript
 const warehouse = createMachineRunner(actyx, tags, InitialWarehouse, { id: '4711' })